janberges/Tonbandfetzen/README.md

     echo "T pyth M A2'8 W ,5 A2' A3' E4' A4' C#v5' E5' Gz5' A5'" | mel | aplay

-The `guitar` preprocessor converts guitar tablature into suitable `mel` input:
+The `guitar` preprocessor converts tablature into suitable `mel` input:

     echo "|3 ,30
     E4|--------------------0~~~~~~~~~~~|~~~~0~~~~~~~~~~~~~~~~~~~~~~~~~~~|